vespakoen/menu/README.md

 # Diving deeper

 The Laravel Menu packages consists of a couple of classes, but you can interact with all of them via the _Menu_ class.
-Let's take a look at the **handler** method. it takes a string or an array as the only argument, the string(s) given are the names for the item lists we want to retrieve.
+Let's take a look at the **handler** method.
+It takes a string or an array as the only argument, the string(s) given are the names for the item lists we want to retrieve.
 If an itemlist we asked for didn't exist yet, it will create it for us.
 After the menu class has found and created the item lists we want, it will hand back a menuhandler that handles the item lists we asked for.